 Most of Google’s searches happen on mobile devices and according to research undertaken by Search Engine Land, 78% of mobile local searches resulted in offline purchases.

 A study with Think with Google stated that 30% of mobile searches are location-related and 76% of people that do a local search on a mobile device visit that store or business within 1 day.
 Additionally, 28% of those searches result in a purchase.

 This further reinstates that ranking high in a local search should be a core objective for your business!

 Google Is Always Improving

-There are constant changes to the ranking algorithm that are being used to make the results better for local businesses and evermore user friendly.
+There are constant changes to the ranking algorithm that are being used to make the results better for local businesses and evermore user-friendly.

 Google strives to ensure the best user experience for everyone searching online.
-That’s why Google continually tweaks their algorithms so that the search results display the most relevant sites based on their keyword phrase.
+That’s why Google continually tweaks its algorithms so that the search results display the most relevant sites based on their keyword phrase.

 It is therefore vital to make sure that you are up to speed with the latest trends and have an understanding of what it takes to gain a top position in search.